Privacy Policy

 15Changes to this policy

 We may amend this policy from time to time.
-The current version is always available at snapjobreports.com/privacy and the “Effective” date at the top is updated whenever changes are made.
-For material changes, we will provide at least 30 days’ notice by email or in-product notice to administrators of paid Plans before the change takes effect.
-Continued use of the Services after the effective date constitutes acceptance.
+The current version is always available at snapjobreports.com/privacy, and the version number and “Effective” date at the top are updated whenever we make changes.

 16How to contact us